-Since target mass in the $ed \rightarrow ed$ elastic scattering process is much larger than the electron mass the forward scattered electron carries most part of the incident beam energy, leading to a virtual photon of only few MeVs (figure 33).
-For the same reason the recoiling deuteron polar angle is very close to 90 degrees with kinetic energies of a few to ten MeV scale (figures 34 and 35).
-To extend the Q^2 range and have some overlap between the experimental data sets we plan to run this experiment for two incident electron beam energies, $E_0 = 1.1$ and 2.2 GeV ((figure 36).
-The choice of calorimetric method, allows detection of smaller scattering angles, and the two incident beam energies allows coverage of a large Q^2 range (from extreme low $1.8 \cdot 10^{-4}$ to $5.3 \cdot 10^{-2}$) in a single experimental setting.
+Since target mass in the $ed \rightarrow ed$ elastic scattering process is much larger than the electron mass the forward scattered electron carries most of the incident beam energy, leading to a virtual photon of only few MeV (figure 36).
+For the same reason the recoiling deuteron polar angle is very close to 90 degrees with kinetic energies of a few to 10 MeV (figures 37 and 38).
+To extend the Q^2 range and have some overlap between the experimental data sets we plan to run this experiment for two incident electron beam energies, $E_0 = 1.1$ and 2.2 GeV ((figure 39).
+The choice of calorimetric method allows detection of smaller scattering angles, and the two incident beam energies allow coverage of a large Q^2 range (from extreme low $1.8 \cdot 10^{-4}$ to $5.3 \cdot 10^{-2}$) in a single experimental setting.

-Figure 33: Virtual photon energy in $ed \rightarrow ed$ reaction vs. the electron scattering angle at incident beam energies of 1.1 GeV (black) and 2.2 GeV (red).
+Figure 36: Virtual photon energy in $ed \rightarrow ed$ reaction vs. the electron scattering angle at incident beam energies of 1.1 GeV (black) and 2.2 GeV (red).

-Figure 34: Recoil deuteron polar angle vs. the electron scattering angle at incident beam energies of 1.1 GeV (black) and 2.2 GeV (red).
+Figure 37: Recoil deuteron polar angle vs. the electron scattering angle at incident beam energies of 1.1 GeV (black) and 2.2 GeV (red).